 IPDR delivers precise information without overloading your CMTS or network, at a substantially lower cost than other methods of gathering bandwidth consumption data.
 The information is streamed from the CMTS in accumulated blocks of a minimum of 15 minutes per service flow per cable modem.

 Today, IPDR solutions go beyond just a database of information by linking utilization data to the subscriber, separating the information per service flow, and aggregating billable and non-billable bandwidth utilization.
 For example, if you don’t want to bill customers for traffic generated by your telephony or VOD service, you can classify these as non-billable utilization.

-Any provider interested in moving towards usage-based billing should be careful to ensure transparency for subscribers, since this type of billing can be contentious for consumers who are used to all-you-can-eat models.
-As such, successful implementation of usage-based billing should include automatic notifications for subscribers who near their defined threshold.
+Any provider interested in moving towards usage-based billing should be careful to ensure transparency for subscribers since this type of billing can be contentious for consumers who are used to all-you-can-eat models.
+As such, successful implementation of usage-based billing should include automatic notifications for subscribers who are near their defined threshold.
 It may also be a good idea to create a portal to allow your customers to monitor their utilization, pre-purchase additional bandwidth, and understand whether their usage patterns justify an upgrade to a plan with a greater allowance.

-Once you have set thresholds and can accurately track subscriber usage, you can implement whatever policy is best for your business — whether it is to provide a warning, start charging for exceeding the quota, or creating a temporary slowdown for users who go above their allocated bandwidth.
+Once you have set thresholds and can accurately track subscriber usage, you can implement whatever policy is best for your business — whether it is to provide a warning, start charging for exceeding the quota, or create a temporary slowdown for users who go above their allocated bandwidth.

 But what else you can do with all this data?
 How can you capitalize on the investment you have already made?

 By cross-referencing IPDR data to the subscriber cable modem MAC address, adding geolocation, and subscriber plan and account type, you now have a complete dataset that can not only serve engineering purposes but also assist marketing, product, planning, sales, and every single department of an MSO.